amazon-archives/aws-full-stack-template/workshop/readme.md

 "cognitoIdentityId": "your Cognito Identity ID",
 ```

-Where "title of your goal" is the goal title you made a note of earlier (or perhaps one word of your goal title), and "your Cognito Identity ID" is the userID.
+Where "title of your goal" is the goal title you made a note of earlier (or perhaps one word of your goal title), and "your Cognito Identity ID" is the userID (don't forget to add quotations around this parameter!).
 Entering the goal title simulates the string that you might put into a search bar, and passing in the userID ensures that only goals created or updated by the logged-in user are shown.

 Choose "Create" at the bottom of the window.
 Next, choose "Test" at the top of the window and verify that you see your goal information returned.